 So for those who’ve committed to incorporate exercise into your lives on the regular, you need to make sure that time is well spent.
 What better time than now to talk about what exercises help you get fit and stay interested in your workouts.
 Let’s be honest: how many of us want to exercise, but often find ourselves just plain bored with how we train, leading to inconsistency and general lack of interest to continue.

-With this, we re-introduce a topic that has been talked about before, and I am bringing up again as it pertains to our F5 family and Fighter Fit classes– otherwise known as **H.I.I.T** (high-intensity interval training).
+With this, we re-introduce a topic that has been talked about before, and I am bringing up again as it pertains to our F5 family and Fighter Fit classes– otherwise known as ** HIIT** (high-intensity interval training).

 This type of training is similar to the Fartlek style favored by old-school track athletes, and it’s been around for years.
 Fartlek, which means “speed play” in Swedish, is a training method that blends continuous training with intervals.
-The variable intensity and continuous nature of the exercise places stress on both the Aerobic (with oxygen) and Anaerobic (without oxygen) systems.
+The variable intensity and ongoing nature of the exercise places stress on both the aerobic (with oxygen) and Anaerobic (without oxygen) systems.
 It differs from traditional interval training in that it is unstructured; intensity and speed vary, as the athlete/individual wishes.
 In English?
 It works.

 Some of us, though, want a little science knowledge behind what we choose to do (as we should) for our exercise.
 Aside from the visible and tangible results we get from working on our bodies, what’s going on INSIDE our bodies concerning what we do for it?

 As mentioned, HIIT has been shown to reduce body fat — in particular abdominal fat.
 In comparison with continuous moderate exercise, HIIT increases energy expenditure and fat burning to a greater extent in the minutes and hours AFTER a workout.
-This “afterburn” is formally known as excess post-exercise oxygen consumption (EPOC) and reflects the body’s extra use of energy to replenish depleted fuel stores, repair cells, and restore hormonal and other body systems to their pre-exercise state.
+This “afterburn” is formally known as excess post-exercise oxygen consumption (EPOC) and reflects the body’s further use of energy to replenish depleted fuel stores, repair cells, and restore hormonal and other body systems to their pre-exercise state.

 The effects of EPOC are said to be longer and more prominent after HIIT and weight training as opposed to cardio.
 One study even showed that the EPOC effect would stay in action in some cases for up to 38 hours.
 If you do a cardio session at a very low intensity for 45 minutes, you will get a bit of EPOC effect for something like a couple of hours — hardly comparable.

 Lastly, who benefits most from HIIT training, you may wonder..?
-Well, mostly everyone can benefit from it.
-Studies have shown that it is safe and effective for those with health conditions such as diabetes and cardiovascular disease, and it offers numerous advantages for healthy people simply looking to save time or switch up their workouts.
+Well, mostly, everyone can benefit from it.
+Studies have shown that it is safe and effective for those with health conditions such as diabetes and cardiovascular disease, and it offers numerous advantages for healthy people merely looking to save time or switch up their workouts.
 Even professional endurance athletes are using HIIT to improve performance by incorporating it alongside traditional endurance exercise in a comprehensive training program.

 -Jessica Kilts, NASM CPT, SFG 1